FairShare

 My Role & Scope

-As a Product Designer, I translated research into a flexible shared-expense system that reflects real-world group dynamics.
+As a UI/UX and Product Designer, I translated research into a flexible shared-expense system that reflects real-world group dynamics.

 Understanding The Problem